 Dell's push to open its storage OSes to the public cloud, an initiative it calls Project Alpine, is part of a developing relationship between on-premises and cloud vendors.
 Major public clouds are turning to third-party enterprise vendors such as Dell to handle multi-cloud and hybrid cloud connections, according to Dave Raffo, an analyst at Evaluator Group.

 Last year, AWS touted its partnership with NetApp to bring the OnTap storage OS to the public cloud.
-The new partnership with Dell aims to bring enterprise customers running Dell's hardware on-premises into AWS in a similar way, Raffo said.
+The new partnership with Dell aims to bring enterprise customers running Dell's hardware on-premises into AWS, Raffo said.